Maximum Mediums: Communicating with the Dead in Lily Dale, NY

-Suffice it to say, there’s plenty of room for skepticism at Lily Dale but I approached it with an open mind.
+Suffice it to say, there’s plenty of room for skepticism at Lily Dale, but I tried to approach it with an open mind.
 I had never been to a spirit medium before, never had my fortune told or my palm read.
-I had certainly never entertained the notion that gnomes may be real.
+I had certainly never entertained the notion that gnomes might be real.
 But like all things that involve the human capacity for belief, I was fascinated.
-It little matters to me that most people are skeptical and others consider it an outright fraud, the fact that a substantial percentage of Americans (up to 40% by some accounts) consider the spirit world plausible is enough for me.
+It little matters to me that most people are skeptical and others consider it outright fraud, the fact that a substantial percentage of Americans (up to 40% by some accounts) consider the spirit world plausible is enough for me.
 I wanted to check it out.

 My mother and I arrived on the night of the Silver Tea, a kind of opening gala to inaugurate the summer season at Lily Dale, which runs from late June to mid September.
 About 300 people were gathered in the auditorium to nosh on a complimentary buffet, mingle and get acquainted.

 The vast majority of these people are Spiritualists, a belief system loosely comparable to a religion that postulates that the dead go on living in another realm, and that they can communicate with us through mediums, and that they may have something important to say.